raleel/cfi-srd-pt/0009_Magic.md

 Scrolls are useful tools allowing the caster additional spell storage beyond that which can normally be memorized and are categorized by type as follows:

 - **Cursed Scrolls:** Cursed scrolls may be either Arcane or Divine and bestow a negative effect upon the reader.
 These scrolls are activated merely by reading the name or title, or in the case of an Arcane scroll, casting Read Magic upon them.
 The curse takes effect immediately.
-- **Protection Scrolls:** Scrolls of protection may be read even by non-spellcasters and require a single Cast Magic Action on the part of the reader to take effect.
+- **Protection Scrolls:** Scrolls of protection may be read even by non-spellcasters and require a Cantole Cast Magic Action on the part of the reader to take effect.
 The contents of the scroll depend on the nature of its creator, with different practitioners having access to forms of protection, as follows:
   - **Cleric Protection Scrolls:** Demons, Devils, Possession, Undead.
   - **Magic-User Protection Scrolls:** Demons, Elementals, Lycanthropes, Magic, Petrification.
-- **Spell Scrolls:** Each spell scroll may contain a single magic-user or cleric spell, regardless of Rank, and each follows the same procedure as casting it normally with regards to Casting Time.
+- **Spell Scrolls:** Each spell scroll may contain a Cantole magic-user or cleric spell, regardless of Rank, and each follows the same procedure as casting it normally with regards to Casting Time.
 However, casting a spell from a scroll requires no expenditure of Magic Points; this price was paid in advance by the scroll's original creator.

 A caster may automatically cast any spell from a scroll, assuming they are of the appropriate Class and that they themselves are of sufficient Rank to cast that spell.
 If they know the spell in question, it requires no skill roll.
 This causes the spell to disappear from the scroll as the magic is consumed in the spell's casting.
 A spellcaster may also attempt to cast a spell of a higher Rank, but this requires a successful roll of either Arcane Casting or Divine Channeling as appropriate.
 A Failure means that the spell is not cast and has been erased from the scroll.
 On a Fumble, the spell has been miscast.
 This typically results in the spell affecting the reader and/or one or more allies or having the opposite effect of what was desired.